cjhutto/vaderSentiment/README.rst

 Python Code EXAMPLE:
 ====================================

-**For a more complete demo, point your terminal to the module directory (e.g., ``\Python3x\lib\site-packages\vaderSentiment``) and then run ``python vaderSentiment.py``.**
+For a **more complete demo**, point your terminal to vader's install directory (e.g., if you installed using pip, it might be ``\Python3x\lib\site-packages\vaderSentiment``), and then run ``python vaderSentiment.py``.

 The demo has more examples of tricky sentences that confuse other sentiment analysis tools.
-It also demoonstrates how VADER can work in conjunction with NLTK to do sentiment analysis on longer texts...i.e., decomposing paragraphs, articles/reports/publications, or novels into sentence-level analysis.
-It also deonstrates a concept for assessing the sentiment of images, video, or other tagged multimedia content.
+It also demonstrates how VADER can work in conjunction with NLTK to do sentiment analysis on longer texts...i.e., decomposing paragraphs, articles/reports/publications, or novels into sentence-level analysis.
+It also demonstrates a concept for assessing the sentiment of images, video, or other tagged multimedia content.

-If you have access to the Internet, the demo will also show how VADER can work with translating non-English text.
+If you have access to the Internet, the demo will also show how VADER can work with analyzing sentiment of non-English text sentences.

 ::